Operation Hot Rock: Outcome

-The multinational intervention on Mount Etna is credited with saving the town of Zafferana Etnea from destruction.
+According to volcanologists and civil protection reports, the multinational diversion efforts successfully rerouted the lava, preventing the destruction of Zafferana Etnea.
 By the end of May 1992, the lava flow that had been only a few hundred meters from the town was cut off and began to cool.
 On May 30, observers confirmed that lava was no longer flowing toward Zafferana, but instead was contained within the Valle del Bove above.
 The original flow front stagnated roughly at the town's boundary and never advanced further.
 In the days following the successful diversion, molten lava continued to effuse from Etna's vent, but it traveled exclusively within the artificial channel and spread out on the slopes far from any populated area.
 The 16-month-long eruption ultimately continued until March 30, 1993, building a large lava field on the mountain, but it did not threaten inhabited areas again after the May 1992 diversion.

 Damage to property was remarkably limited given the scale of the eruption.
 In the end, only a single house on the outskirts of Zafferana was destroyed by the lava flow, along with some orchards and farmland on the mountain's slopes.
 The one lost structure, overrun on April 14, became a symbol of the narrow escape; photographs show the lava stopping just short of a second house nearby, which remained intact.
 Infrastructure in Zafferana (e.g., homes, roads, the village church) was spared any serious damage.
 The massive earthen barrier built in January and the subsequent delaying tactics had given the town enough time until the ultimate diversion could be achieved.
 No deaths or serious injuries were attributed to the eruption – a testament to the effective evacuation planning and the diversion efforts.